Note

 The plotly engine is new and experimental.
 Please report bugs that you may encounter.

-thresholda number or None, optional
+thresholda number or None, default=None

 If None is given, the image is not thresholded.
 If a number is given, it is used to threshold the image, values below the threshold (in absolute value) are plotted as transparent.